Our Stories

 Terra Mackintosh

-Terra is an award-winning actress, producer, and writer.
-Her acting credits include - New York: Back (RAVE Theatre Festival Award for Outstanding Performance), Salty, Grounded, Running Interference (Fringe Excellence in Ensemble Award), Bryony Lavery’s Frozen, Fool for Love.
-She has appeared on television (Apple TV+, Netflix, HBO, NBC, CBS, Paramount+) and in multiple independent films, including: ‘I Am Like You,’ 'A Good Marriage' by Stephen King, and ‘In Defense of Wonder’ (Atlanta Film Festival Selection, NYU Film Festival Craft Award for Lead Actress).
-She co-wrote and produced ‘Best Summer Ever,’ the “unprecedented” (Variety) and “unlike anything you’ve seen before” (Forbes) feature made with a fully integrated cast and crew of people with and without disabilities, which was awarded the SXSW 2020 Final Draft Screenwriters Award.
-The film was named a NYTimes Critics’ Pick, a SXSW 2020 World Premiere Selection, a SXSW 2021 Spotlight Selection, and received raves from The Hollywood Reporter, USAToday, and Indiewire.
+Terra is an award-winning actress, producer, writer, and acting coach.
+Whether on-tape, on-set, or in class, Terra’s coaching is rooted in collaboration, creativity and respect.
+She has extensive experience working with actors with disabilities, most recently as the on-set acting coach for breakout star Anna Sargent in Liz Sargent’s feature film Take Me Home.
+The film will make its world premiere at the 2026 Sundance Film Festival.
+She co-wrote, produced, cast, and was the on-set acting coach for ‘Best Summer Ever,’ the “unprecedented” (Variety) and “unlike anything you’ve seen before” (Forbes) feature made with a fully integrated cast and crew of people with and without disabilities, for which she was awarded the SXSW 2020 Final Draft Screenwriters Award.
+The film was named a NYTimes Critics’ Pick, a SXSW 2020 World Premiere Selection, a SXSW 2021 Spotlight Selection, and received raves from The Hollywood Reporter, Variety, Forbes, USAToday, and Indiewire.
 She returned to SXSW in 2022 for the world premiere of Delta Spirit’s music video “What’s Done is Done,” the first music video to star actors with down syndrome, which she produced.
+As an actor, she has originated multiple roles in new plays in NYC and regionally, garnering her praise and awards.
+She can be seen on television (Amazon, Apple TV+, Netflix, HBO, NBC, CBS, Paramount+) and in multiple independent films.
+As a writer, her feature film screenplay, Serotinous, was named a Second Rounder in the 2025 Austin Film Festival Script Competition, a 2024 Atlanta Film Festival Screenplay Competition Semifinalist, and a 2024 Finalist in The Palm Springs International Screenplay Awards Contest. www.terramackintosh.com